djhmateer/djhmateer.github.io/_posts/2021-01-27-amd 7970 graphics card and philips BDM4037U monitor.md

 Screaming like a banshee loud under full load.

-The other issue is cable wobblyness (see below)
+The other issue is cable wobbliness (see below)

 [MSI Afterburner](https://www.msi.com/Landing/afterburner) I use to control my fan speed which automatically ramps up and down too quckly and is distracting in everyday use.
 I have noticed that my cases internal fans were not at max, so this helps cooling now, and the ramping up and down of the gpu fan isn't as pronounced.